-College of The Albemarle’s (COA) advisors offer career education activities to help you with decision making and career planning.
+College of The Albemarle’s (COA) advisors offer career services to help you with decision making and career planning.
 The extra time and effort you take now can pay off with a lifetime of job satisfaction and income.
 Career planning involves learning about yourself, exploring different careers, and using tools and resources to help you find your niche — the best career fit for your unique talents, abilities, skills, personality, interests and values.

 If you’re undecided about your major and your future, or you’re making a career change, contact an advisor and use the links below to begin your career search.

 CFNC offers a free career planning guide to help you match your personality, interests, values and abilities with over 900 careers.